BlackBerry files suit against Nokia in a battle of once mighty smartphone brands

 Google expands fact-checked news to Brazil, Mexico & Argentina

-BlackBerry suing Nokia is 2017 is a bit Rocky/Apollo Creed fight in Rocky III – two once mighty champions doing battle one more time, with a heck of lot fewer people looking on.
+BlackBerry suing Nokia is 2017 is a bit like the secret Rocky/Apollo Creed fight in Rocky III revealed in 2015’s Creed – two once mighty champions doing battle one more time, with a heck of lot fewer people looking on.
 Also, there are a couple of series reboots in the works.

 A lot has changed since the once mighty phone makers glory days.
-These days both have moved away from making their own handsets, licensing their names to third-parties looking to capitalize on any cache left in the brand.
+These days both have moved away from making their own handsets, licensing their names to third-parties looking to capitalize on any cachet left in the brand.
 One thing that never gets old, though, is patent suits – and while neither company may be all in on mobile the way they once were, there’s still plenty to sue about.

-In a suit by BlackBerry on Valentine’s Day with a federal court in Wilmington, Delaware, the Canadian company alleges Nokia of infringing on 11 patents, across a wide range of different products in the mobile networking products.
+In a suit by BlackBerry filed on Valentine’s Day with a federal court in Wilmington, Delaware, the Canadian company alleges Nokia of infringing on 11 patents, across a wide range of mobile networking products.

 From the suit,